 We also recommend reading: Tips for becoming a mangaka

 Below we will leave a list of publishers of Light Novels and Mangas.
-It is worth making it clear that you need to research about them, some are specialized in a certain genre or type.
+It is worth making it clear that you need to research them, some are specialized in a certain genre or type.

 - Dengeki Bunko;

 - Gagaga Bunko;

 - Kadokawa Beans Bunko;